xenenon/xenenon.github.io/_posts/2025-01-29-Looking-ahead.md

 # 2025: A Roadmap of Sorts

-I wanted to state some sort of a plan for my site this year and give myself some SMART goals to try and accomplish both for the site and in life.
+I wanted to state some sort of a plan for my site this year and give myself some goals to try and accomplish both for the site and in life.
 I'm hoping this can be a fun way to start the year off positively and then next year look back and see if I accomplished what I wanted or if I made unrealistic goals.
-Not all of the goals will be SMART goals because some I want to be longer term and I feel SMART Goals work best for a shorter term.

-## SMART

-- Specific
-- Measurable
-- Achievable
-- Relevant
-- Time-bound

 ## 2025 Goals